Lommix/lommix/README.md

-Hi, am Lorenz, hobby game dev, web wizard and casual Neovim enjoyer.
+Hi, I am Lorenz, hobby game dev, web wizard and casual Vim enjoyer.
 I love to explore and learn new things.
 On this site I share all my open source and recreational projects.

 ## Links